kubernetes-sigs/ingress2gateway/README.md

 ```

 This above command will:
-1. Read your Kube config file to extract the cluster connection and the current-active namespace.
+1. Read your Kube config file to extract the cluster credentials and the current active namespace.
-2. Search for ingresses and for provider specific resources in that namespace.
+2. Search for ingresses and provider-specific resources in that namespace.
 3. Convert them to Gateway-API resources (Currently only Gateways and HTTPRoutes).

 ## Options